Discussing Cost Versus Price

 Take into consideration the cost of purchasing a product that appears to be a "good deal."
 The higher price of a quality product will, in the long run, build a greater return on investment, in money, time, and customers.

-Questions about cost versus value on KaTom products?
+Questions about cost versus price on KaTom products?
 Contact one of our friendly customer service representatives for personalized assistance.

-Ronnie Chastain is a restaurant industry veteran who has been in the food service business for more than thirty years as a restaurant owner, general manager, and now as a representative for several restaurant equipment lines.
+Ronnie Chastain is a restaurant industry veteran who has been in the food service business for more than thirty years as a restaurant owner and general manager.
+He now works as a representative for several restaurant equipment lines.